David McCallum: The Man from U.N.C.L.E.

-The Man from U.N.C.L.E., intended as a vehicle for Robert Vaughn, made McCallum into a sex symbol, his Beatle-style blond haircut providing a trendy contrast to Vaughn's clean-cut appearance.
-McCallum's role as the mysterious Russian agent Illya Kuryakin was originally conceived as a peripheral one.
-In fact, McCallum recalled in a 1998 interview that "I'd never heard of the word 'sidekick' before", when presented by his character's description for the first time.
-McCallum, however, took the opportunity to construct a complex character whose appeal rested largely in what was shadowy and enigmatic about him.
-Kuryakin's popularity with the audience as well as Vaughn and McCallum's on-screen chemistry were quickly recognized by the producers, and McCallum was elevated to co-star status.
+MaCallum starred as Russian agent Illya Kuryakin in the television series The Man from U.N.C.L.E. from 1964 to 1968.
+He received two Emmy Award nominations in the course of the show's four-year run (1964–1968) for playing the intellectual and introverted secret agent.

 Although the show aired at the height of the Cold War, McCallum's Russian alter ego became a pop culture phenomenon.
 The actor was inundated with fan letters, and a Beatles-like frenzy followed him everywhere he went.
-While playing Kuryakin, McCallum received more fan mail than any other actor in Metro-Goldwyn-Mayer's history, including such popular MGM stars as Clark Gable, Robert Taylor, and Elvis Presley.
+While playing Kuryakin, McCallum received more fan mail than any other actor in Metro-Goldwyn-Mayer's history, including such stars as Clark Gable and Elvis Presley.
 Hero worship even led to a record, "Love Ya, Illya", performed by Alma Cogan under the name Angela and the Fans, which was a pirate radio hit in Britain in 1966.
-A 1990s rock-rap group from Argentina named itself Illya Kuryaki and the Valderramas in honour of The Man from U.N.C.L.E. character.

-McCallum received two Emmy Award nominations in the course of the show's four-year run (1964–1968) for playing the intellectual and introverted secret agent.
 Describing his popularity during the show's run, McCallum said, "There is a practicality about it.
 You have to deal with it by not going to certain places.
 I was rescued from Central Park by mounted police once.
 When I went to Macy's department store the fans did $25,000 worth of damage and they had to close Herald Square to get me out.
 That's pretty classic, but you just have to deal with it.
 And then whoever was next came along, and you get dropped overnight, which is a relief."